sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Added Features:
 -----------
-- VoronoiPopcorn (Procedurals/Custom/MultiFractal) added
+- VoronoiPopcorn - a complex procedural for creating veins, crumbled paper looks etc.
-- Illegal Albedo Warning (Adjustments/Custom) added
+- Illegal Albedo Warning - a adjustment layer that gives a visual warning when illegal albedo values are detected